 With six cups total of the main ingredients, plus a little vanilla and cinnamon, in under an hour you’ll have a delicious topping for yogurt or a tasty snack that’s nutrient-packed and made from scratch.

 No restaurant required.

 You don’t have to be on a grain-free diet to enjoy this granola.
 Rich in nutrients, it’s sweetened with sorghum and makes for a perfect breakfast or snack.

 - 1 cup pecans

-- 1 cup almonds (whole or slivered)
+- 1 cup slivered almonds

-- 1 cup shredded, unsweetened coconut
+- 1 cup shredded unsweetened coconut

-- 1 cup sunflower seeds
+- 1 cup unsalted sunflower seeds

 - 2 teaspoons vanilla extract

-- 2 teaspoons cinnamon powder
+- 2 teaspoons ground cinnamon